codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 Working with immutable data structures can be a challenge when transitioning from languages like `Java`, `Javascript` or `C#` (where _having a state_ or _modifying the state_ is a common practice and idiomatic to the language) to languages like `Clojure`, `Haskell`, `F#`, `Elixir`, etc.

 But what does it mean to be _immutable_?
-It means the all the code you write or use can not modify an instance of an object or data structure but create a new one that reflects the change you expected.
+It means the all the code you write or use can not modify an instance of an object or data structure, rather it will create a new object that reflects the change you expected.

 For example in `Clojure` to add a new element to a collection you could use `conj`